ArchLinuxStudio/ArchLinuxTutorial/docs/uk/play&office/play.md

 Missing decoder: Advanced Streaming Format (ASF) (video/x-ms-asf)
 ```

-After installing each plug-in according to the Wiki, the error may still exist, this is because most Galgame requires 32-bit compatible library, and the gst32-bit compatible library in the official Multilib repository of arch linux is not complete, such as the missing `lib32-gst- plugins-ugly` this package, this package currently only exists in the AUR, but has fallen behind.
-ASF is present in this package, so the absence causes this error.
+After installing each plug-in according to the Wiki, the error may still exist.
+This is because most Galgames require 32-bit compatibility libraries, and the current gst32-bit compatibility library in the official Arch Linux Multilib warehouse is not complete.
+For example, `lib32-gst- The plugins-ugly` package currently only exists in the AUR, but its PKGBUILD currently has many problems that prevent it from being successfully installed directly.
+ASF exists in this package, so its absence causes this error.
+The solution is as follows:

+First, one of the dependencies of lib32-gst-plugins-ugly, lib32-lv2, has a build spell check problem.
+After cloning the `lib32-lv2` warehouse locally, modify its PKGBUILD file, delete the check part, and then use `makepkg -si` to install it manually.

+Next, `lib32-gst-plugins-ugly` depends on another package `lib32-shaderc`.
+There is also an error in the construction of this package, and it is not necessary, so directly in `lib32-gst-plugins-ugly` Delete it from the PKGBUILD and then install it manually.

 Ref: